 Academic Skills Center

-Family members are invited to tour the University of Richmond’s Academic Skills Center.
+Families are invited to tour the Academic Skills Center.
 The Center assists students in understanding and learning ways to improve their cognitive skills, thus maximizing their collegiate experience and personal development.
 Academic Skills Center staff is engaged in helping students assess their academic strengths and weaknesses, hone their study skills, and encourage campus and community involvement.
 Director Hope N. Walton and Associate Director Roger Mancastroppa will be your hosts.

 Bonner Center for Civic Engagement (CCE)